 |Image credit: Paul Francis Design|

 Water features need little explanation as to how they can add something extra to the front of your house, but there are a huge variety of choices when it comes to styles and ways you can implement them.
 Building water features can be a little overwhelming, and rightly so in some cases.
 If you are looking to have a water feature in your garden it doesn't have to be expensive, and you can often do it yourself with little experience and a bit of guidance.
-Check out this simple water feature guide to give you a bit of inspiration.

 |Image credit: Litchfield Gardens|

 Putting a creative touch on your bushes and shrubbery can be a very eye-ctaching addition to your front garden.
 Especially if you already have bushes that you would prefer not to remove, this can transform there appeal and get the most out of them.
 The great thing about these is if you get it wrong it will always grow back, then you can have another go!
 Of course, doing it yourself you will have to start from a basic shape and progress to more complex designs as your skill increases.
 We would recommend a simple sphere or cube to get you started on your road to sheering mastery.

 Despite this being a rather obvious suggestion, it still have a deep variety that can show your garden in hundreds of different ways and colours.
 Using flowers to give your garden some extra character can be especially helpful if you have little grass in your front garden as is the case with many driveways and small front areas.
 Flowers can make fantastic edging and can bring a dull driveway to life.

 This front garden feature may only be applicable for front gardens that are sloped.
 Some may consider a garden that is not a flat surface more difficult to give a scenic look, but that is not always the case.
 Garden steps are a wonderful way of, not only providing a functional way of creating mobility around your garden, but can add a classy element of design.